Hiking in the Dolomites: Everything You Need to Know

 1. Tre Cime di Lavaredo

-Difficulty level: While most of the loop is quite easy to hike, there are some steep inclines here and there.
+• Difficulty level: Easy to medium.
+While most of the loop is quite easy to hike, there are some steep inclines.

 • How to get there: During the summer months buses run regularly from Cortina, Dobbiaco (Tublach in German) and Misurina to Rifugio Auronzo.
 You can also drive to the Tre Cime and park at the rifugio but you’ll have to pay a mountain toll per car.